strapi/sdk-js/README.md

 ## Getting Started With Strapi

-If you're brand new to Strapi development, we recommend you follow the [Strapi Quick Start Guide](https://docs.strapi.io/dev-docs/quick-start)
+If you're brand new to Strapi development, it is recommended to follow the [Strapi Quick Start Guide](https://docs.strapi.io/dev-docs/quick-start)

 sdk-js is compatible with Strapi v5+ and interfaces with Strapi's REST API.
 You can read the API docs [here](https://docs.strapi.io/dev-docs/api/rest)

 ## SDK Purpose

-sdk-js is the recommended and easiest way to interface with Strapi from your javascript project.
+sdk-js is the recommended and easiest way to interface with Strapi from your JavaScript and TypeScript projects.
 It allows you to easily create, read, update, and delete Strapi content through strongly typed methods.

 <!-- TODO confirm whether this is done in MVP -->